Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 won't my mommy be so proud of me..."

-Snack: Pineapple chunks (yellow) and blackberries or purple grapes arranged in a striped pattern.
+Snack: Pineapple chunks (yellow) and blackberries or purple grapes arranged in a striped pattern like a bee.

 Day 4: B is for Bubbles & Balls